coder/docs/admin/workspace-providers.md

 state: beta
 ---

-Workspace Providers are a forthcoming feature that will enable a single Coder deployment to provision and manage workspaces across multiple Kubernetes clusters and namespaces, including ones located in other geographies, regions, or clouds.
+Workspace Providers enable a single Coder deployment to provision and manage workspaces across multiple Kubernetes clusters and namespaces, including ones located in other geographies, regions, or clouds.

 Distributed teams can use this feature to allow users to manage workspaces in the cluster that's nearest, reducing network latency and improving developers'